AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 ##### Section Sub-Header
 - Sub-section

 Headers and sub-headers always link to the official Microsoft Learn path documentation (where it exists), while sub-sections link mostly to other Microsoft Documentation.
 In instances where MS Documentation is lacking, outside resources are used.
-Additional resources are then added at the bottom of each seaction linking out to MS Learn labs and third-party resources.
+Additional resources are then added at the bottom of each section linking out to MS Learn labs and third-party resources.

 The document also contains references to [further reading and resources](#additional-resources--links), including tutorial videos, paid training (not ours), and the Dashboard in a Day project offered by Microsoft (free).